 Alejandra Luaces-Riera, a former Mailchimp developer who was “bored, lonely, and unmotivated by my day job,” is giving her Hell Yeah Gluten Free bakery a permanent home.

 Luaces-Riera is in permitting with the City of Atlanta to build out a storefront for the bakery.

 It will be situated in the Inman Park development that houses LLoyd’s, at 900 DeKalb Ave NE, between the Daily and Creature.

-Hell Yeah Gluten Free has been operating out of Luaces-Riera's home kitchen since 2018 as she developed recipes for "the best gluten-free food ever."
+Hell Yeah Gluten Free has been operating out of Luaces-Riera’s home kitchen for more than five months, as she developed recipes for “the best gluten-free food ever.”

 “I was diagnosed with Celiac almost ten years ago,” Luaces-Riera wrote on a now-funded Kickstarter page for the bakery.

 “As a Hispanic lady, this shattered me–food is such a big part of my culture and of comforting myself and others.
 How could I never eat bread again?
 My personal struggle combined with seeing the overwhelmingly positive reception and huge demand for gluten-free really lit a fire under my buns to create an equally delicious and impressive option for people who are avoiding wheat, no matter the reason.”